owasp-dep-scan/dep-scan/README.md

 ## Suggest mode

-Depscan comes with suggest mode enabled by default to simplify the triaging experience.
+Depscan comes with a suggest mode enabled by default to simplify the triaging experience.
 The fix version for each vulnerability is retrieved from the sources.
 Sometimes, there might be known vulnerabilities in the fix version reported.
 Eg: in the below screenshot the fix versions suggested for jackson-databind might contain known vulnerabilities.

 ![Normal mode](docs/depscan-normal.png)